I2rys/Eater/README.txt

 9.Run it to the victims computer.
 10.And your done!

-If you still have a problem check example folder
+If you still have a problem check folder named "example".

 How does Eater works?
 1.Once run it will download the Eater_VF zip into C:\ProgramData\USOShared\Logs\User